Kimchi Pancake with Cashew Aioli and Sweet Chilli Sauce

 TO MAKE THE KIMCHI PANCAKE

-- Sift flour into a mixing bowl then stir all ingredients together, adding the water last.
+- Stir all ingredients together in a mixing bowl, adding the water last.
 Refrigerate the mixture for 15 minutes.
 Meanwhile, make the aioli and sweet chilli sauce using the recipes below.

 - Lightly coat a cast iron pan in macadamia oil and heat it up over low-medium heat.
 Once hot, spread the pancake batter over the pan and cook until you can see the that top of the pancake has set enough to flip over.
 Cook the other side for a few minutes.